Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 An AWS role will be created in the customer's account to mark Cloudneeti's account as a trusted entity with the SecurityAudit access policy.

-### Automated
+### Automated script
+Automation script can be used for creation of a role to mark Cloudneeti's account as a trusted entity with the SecurityAudit access policy.

 #### Workstation readiness

-Use serverless.yml file to create a role to mark Cloudneeti's account as a trusted entity with the SecurityAudit access policy.

 | Activity                                                                      | Description                                              |
 |-------------------------------------------------------------------------------|----------------------------------------------------------|